-Many years down the line, Makoto would have forgotten how was the dress Shiori Minamino wore, or the way they had woven their hair, or the music that had played as she made her entrance, but she would always carry with her the memory of her face as she walked to the altar with her arm entwined with her son's, the happiest bride Makoto had ever seen, and the hope that, in the unlikely event she ever married, she could do it with as much confidence as she did.
+Many years down the line, Makoto would have forgotten how the dress Shiori Minamino wore was, or the way they had woven their hair, or the music that had played as she made her entrance, but she would always carry with her the memory of her face as she walked to the altar with her arm entwined with her son's, the happiest bride Makoto had ever seen, and the hope that, in the unlikely event she ever married, she could do it with as much confidence as she did.

 She would also remember Kurama, proud and as happy if not more so than his mother, and the wish to freeze that little moment in time and hold it forever because it was perfect and right, and everything that family deserved, instead of the hardships they'd had to go through.

-Makoto's chest constricted as they walked all the way to Mr. Hatanaka, and she was trying to blink back the wetness that was threatening to spill from her eyes when, for a second, Kurama met them, and during the instant that his smile was only hers, she forgot how to breathe.
+Makoto's chest constricted as they walked all the way to Mr. Hatanaka, and she was trying to blink back the wetness threatening to spill from her eyes when, for a second, Kurama met them, and during the instant that his smile was only hers, she forgot how to breathe.

 She kept blinking as the ceremony went on, and a few minutes into it, a hand holding a handkerchief invaded her field of vision.